JChamberlain85/calendar_database/README.md

 ---

-## 🚀 Installation Guide
+## Installation Manual

 ### Step 1: Install Python Libraries
+Download ``requirements.txt``, ``main.py``, and ``Templates`` into your project folder.
 Open your terminal (Command Prompt or PowerShell) in the project folder and run the following command to install the required dependencies:

-``pip install flask pymysql requests icalendar``
+``pip install -r requirements.txt``

 ### Step 2: Configure the Database
-Donwload the Main.py and Template folder into a shared folder.
-The application needs to know your specific MySQL password to create the database.
+The application needs to know your specific MySQL database password to modify the database.

 1. Open **main.py** in a text editor (Notepad, VS Code, etc.).
 2. Locate the `DB_CONFIG` section near the top of the file.